sgardn/faces/README.md

 style the bastard
-swap out flash messages for something sexy supply actual images from MYH figure out how to host it within myh airspace
+swap out flash messages for something sexy supply actual images from MYH figure out how to host it within myh airspace (task for dev ops?)